ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/10.jpg)

-You're able to run both traditional and newer cloud-focused applications in a variety of places.
+<strong>You're able to run both traditional and newer cloud-focused applications in a variety of places</strong>.
 The progression of managed service providers up the technology stack were driven by technology waves.
 From delivering Infrastructure as a Service, to on demand Virtual Machines, to platforms, and to full software.

 Running applications on bare-metal are involved in traditional on-prem IT.
 An example of this is when, in the co-location mode, you can choose to run your applications in a third-party managed data center.
 This type of hosting model involves managing only your applications instead of the underlying hardware.
 The virtualization layer and above is the focus.